Roger Federer: Residences

 Federer owns an apartment in Dubai.
 A major factor in his decision to purchase this property was the hot weather in Dubai, since training at high temperatures would help him to get accustomed to playing in extreme heat.
 He also owns two properties in his native Switzerland, one of which is a modern ski chalet in the Swiss Alps, and the other a penthouse apartment in Zürich.

 Federer is sponsored by Mercedes-Benz and has said that his favourite vehicle is the Mercedes-Benz SLS AMG Roadster.

 Military service

 Like all male Swiss citizens, Federer was subject to compulsory military service in the Swiss Armed Forces, which was mandatory for all able-bodied male citizens when they reached the age of majority, and so Federer was drafted when he turned 18 in 1999.
 However, he was soon discharged due to a chronic back problem.

-In 2003, he was ruled "unsuitable" and was subsequently exempted from his military service obligation.
+In 2003, Federer was ruled "unsuitable" and was subsequently exempted from his military service obligation.
 Instead, he served in the civil protection force and was required to pay 3% of his taxable income.